aj-r/RiotNet/README.md

 Pros:

-- Prevents you from going over your rate limit at all,
+- Prevents you from going over your rate limit at all, so you don't need to worry about getting soft banned by accident.
 - Throttled requests are placed in a queue, so they will be sent in the order you created them.

 Cons: